avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

    In the default configuration, the analysis is performed on the simulation result files located in ``NameOfAvalanche/Outputs/anaMod/peakFiles``, where anaMod is specified in the aimecCfg.ini.
 There is also the option to directly provide a path to an input directory to the :py:func:`ana3AIMEC.ana3AIMEC.fullAimecAnalysis`.
 However, the peak field file names need to have a specific format: *A_B_C_D_E.asc*, where:

    - A - *releaseAreaScenario*: refers to the name of the release shape file
+   - B - *simulationID*: needs to be unique for the respective simulation
-   - B - *simType*: refers to null (no entrainment, no resistance), ent (with entrainment), res (with resistance), entres (with entrainment and resistance)
+   - C - *simType*: refers to null (no entrainment, no resistance), ent (with entrainment), res (with resistance), entres (with entrainment and resistance)
-   - C - *simulationID*: needs to be unique for the respective simulation
-   - D - *modelType*: can be any descriptive string of the employed model (here dfa for dense flow  avalanche) * E - *result type*: is pft (peak flow thickness) and pfv (peak flow velocity)
+   - D - *modelType*: can be any descriptive string of the employed model (here dfa for dense flow  avalanche)
+   - E - *result type*: is pft (peak flow thickness) and pfv (peak flow velocity)

 Theory
 -----------